RobHunn/JustMemeIt/README.md

 ## what is JustMemeIt?
 see [jskings.com](https://meme.jskings.com)

-> Markdown is a lightweight markup language, originally created by Robert Hunnicutt allowing people "to write using an easy-to-write meme genorator.
+> originally created by Robert Hunnicutt allowing people "to write using an easy-to-write meme genorator.
 Search for photos or take one all in one place ".

 ----
 ## usage